autocrossblog/autocrossblog_astro/src/content/post/2023/2023-01-23-2023-where-to-get-a-race-helmet-in-st-louis.md

 ---
-author: chris
+featured: false
-image: ~/assets/images/Helmet-1.jpg
+author: "chris"
 publishDate: 2023-01-23T13:29:20+00:00
-title: "Where to buy a race helmet in St. Louis?"
+updateDate: 2024-11-18T13:26:36-06:00
-excerpt: "Looking for a place to try on a helmet in St. Louis?"
+image: ~/assets/images/Helmet-1.jpg
 keywords: race, gear, st louis, saint, louis, saint louis, helmets,safety
-featured: false
+url: "2023/where-to-get-a-race-helmet-in-st-louis"
-url: 'where-to-get-a-race-helmet-in-st-louis'
+excerpt: "Looking for a place to try on a helmet in St. Louis?"
-updateDate: 2024-11-18T13:26:36-06:00
+title: "Where to buy a race helmet in St. Louis?"
 ---

 If you're looking for a racing helmet in St. Louis Missouri, you should be looking at [Solo Performance Specialties](https://www.soloperformance.com/).